Q. 1. Should my baby be vaccinated against the meningococcal vaccine?

 Q. 1.
 Is Cow's milk good for babies?

-The composition of animal milk is according to animal's need...not human.
+A. The composition of animal milk is according to animal's need...not human.
 That is why breastfeeding is best for your baby.

 Fat content is important for brain development.
 Hence, humans need high fat concentration in first 2 years of life when brain is developing.
 Animals need less fat.